 "Fine" hair refers to the thickness of your hair strands, whereas "thin" hair references the density of the hair follicles or how close each individual strand is to one another.
 You can have fine, thick hair or thin, coarse hair.

 From the types of hair care products you use to daily habits to avoid, we have everything you need to know about taking care of your fine hair.

 Fine hair often falls "flat" and becomes greasy very fast.
+Washing your hair every day or two should be enough.
+Overwashing the hair can stimulate the scalp to produce more oil - making your hair look flat.
 While not everyone with fine hair is prone to excessive oil production, the hair shafts tend to be smoother and less porous than coarser hair textures.
-This results in the buildup of oil, making it more visible on top of the hair.

-It's recommended that those with fine hair focus on shampooing their hair's roots where oils tend to collect to combat this.
 When applying conditioner, avoid the scalp area.
 Instead, use just enough to cover the strands from the mid-shaft to the ends.
-This will prevent your hair from getting weighed down at the root and will keep your tresses looking voluminous and fresh.
+Applying the conditioner from the middle of your hair strands and downwards will prevent your hair from getting weighed down at the root and will keep your tresses looking voluminous and fresh.